IntensiveLearning94/mc-exercise/FUBAR.md

 Bob(Stephen) and Carol (Amy) are adding the first feature.

 Ted!!
-Worked with Alice on this
+Worked with Alice on thiss